elaforge/karya/doc/INSTALL.md

 - Build optimized binaries and documentation: `bin/mk binaries doc`.
 It will try to link to CoreMIDI on the mac and to JACK on linux.
-If for some reason you don't have either of those, you can pass `midi=stub` to link the stub MIDI driver, but don't expect any interesting music to come out.
+If for some reason you don't have either of those, you can pass `midi=stub` to link the stub MIDI driver, but now it will never produce any MIDI so what was the point?

 - On OS X, run `defaults write -g ApplePressAndHoldEnabled -bool false` to re-enable key repeats globally.
 Provided you want them to work sanely, and